 During your tenancy, it’s then worth periodically testing the appliances to ensure they remain in working order and keep you safe.

 Student Accommodation Sheffield

-Here at Gnome Student Homes, we offer an outstanding selection of student accommodation in Sheffield; with a particular focus on the beautiful Ecclesall Road area of the city.
-You can browse all of our Sheffield student accommodation here.
+Here at Gnome Student Homes, we offer an outstanding selection of student properties in Sheffield; with a particular focus on the beautiful Ecclesall Road area of the city.
+Check out our selection today!